-With a deceptively light touch and a kaleidoscope of colors, delivers a vision of a future Earth that’s uneasy about it’s created.
+With a deceptively light touch and a kaleidoscope of colors, Overwatch delivers a vision of a future Earth that’s uneasy about the heroes it’s created.
 And although Blizzard’s already massive new shooter takes a bright and breezy approach to competitive play, beneath the surface is an underlying tension about technology, violence, and how they shape the world.

 In this edition of ‘If you like…’ we take a look at other animated films and comics that examine heroes, machines, and their often complicated role in maintaining order—or destroying it.

 In a world where superheroes have been deemed too dangerous by the government, the now-retired superhumans of the Parr family have adapted to the quiet life of suburbia.
 But the father, Bob, can’t seem to get used to the new order.
 Eager to flex his muscles again, he starts taking on covert missions in an attempt to rekindle his heroic past.
 But when his family gets caught up in his secret life, everything changes.
 There are villains, giant robots, and even some subtle digs at the nature of pop culture fandom.

 The 2004 Pixar film is now an animation classic, and shares a graphical sensibility with the look and feel of Overwatch.
 Its director, Brad Bird, first came to prominence for his work on another animation touchstone, The Iron Giant.
 At its core, The Incredibles is one of the best expressions of a key superhero mantra—with a strong team, you can do anything.

 Crisis on Infinite Earths, written by Marv Wolfman, illustrated by George Perez